API Reference

 StateStore

-By default, when using the TWO_STEP mode, PayMCP stores pending tool arguments in memory using a process-local Map.
+By default, PayMCP stores pending tool arguments in memory using a process-local Map.
 This is not durable and will not work across server restarts or multiple server instances (no horizontal scaling).

 To enable durable and scalable state storage, you can provide a custom StateStore implementation.
 PayMCP includes a built-in RedisStateStore, which works with any Redis-compatible client.